Rei III: Armisael's battle and sexual imagery

 Rei, unlike Asuka, argues on equal terms with an Angel, responding firmly and demonstrating great mental strength.
 In the deep layer of her consciousness, Rei comes to terms with her inner self and faces the deep loneliness of her heart.
 Rei therefore unconsciously begins to cry.
+According to scholar Yoshihiro Tanigawa, Rei doesn't realize her feelings of loneliness "until this dialogue with her alter ego".
 As in "Splitting of the Breast", in which Shinji confronts another younger Shinji, Rei confronts herself.
 Rei argues with Armisael, who is half-immersed in an orange liquid similar to the one leaking from the Angel Lilith, believed to be Adam, kept in the deepest layers of Nerv.
 Rei asks Armisael, "Who are you?
 An Angel?
 The person that we call an Angel?", thus recognizing Angels as people.

 Armisael speaks to her gently, using words that come from Rei's unconscious mind.
+Scholar Gabriel F. Y. Tsang argued the monologue begins "with Rei's questioning of the essence of herself".
 Armisael approaches Rei, asking, "Won't you become one with me?", a question echoing a scene from the twentieth episode.
+Armisael also discusses loneliness and sadness with Rei.
 Once Rei is awakened, Armisael attempts to join Shinji and Eva-01.
 Rei realizes that Armisael's actions against Shinji are a reflection of her unconscious desire for Shinji.
 Rei understands that she wants to become one with Shinji and realizes the changes that have taken place throughout the series in her psyche.
+She thus decides to kill herself, destroying Tokyo-3 city in the process.
 Through her interaction with Shinji in previous episodes, Rei has acquired human emotions, a clear will, and a sense of self.
 By shedding tears, she also realized that she is human.
-Academic Gabriel Tsang described Rei's subsequent decision to kill herself and "her willingness to sacrifice" as a representation of "personal freedom".
+Gabriel F. Y. Tsang described Rei's subsequent decision to kill herself and "her willingness to sacrifice" as an act of "personal freedom".
 Megumi Hayashibara, Rei's Japanese voice actress, also stated that: "When she cried, it meant the waters of the pool were coming out at last.
 The struggle to draw your feelings forth, the reconciliation between your surface and your death - that, I believe, is where we truly become alive, truly become human begins".